Money Back Guarantee +info

 Alcalinidad en piscinas

-Maintaining a pool in perfect condition requires paying attention to several factors, including the Water alkalinity
+Keeping a pool in perfect condition requires paying attention to several factors, including the water alkalinity

-An adequate alkalinity balance helps stabilize pH and keep crystalline and safe water for the bathroom.
-In this article, we explain What is alkalinity, its relationship with the pH and how to correct it if it is outside the recommended levels.
+A proper balance of alkalinity helps stabilize pH and keep the water crystal clear and safe for bathing.
+In this article, we explain what is alkalinity, its relationship with pH and how to correct it if it is outside the recommended levels.

-The Total alkalinity of a pool is the measure of the concentration of alkaline substances dissolved in the water, mainly carbonates, bicarbonates and hydroxils.
-This parameter acts as a shock absorber that stabilizes pH, avoiding abrupt fluctuations that could affect water quality and the effectiveness of the chemicals used in their treatment.
+The total alkalinity of a pool is the measure of the concentration of alkaline substances dissolved in the water, mainly carbonates, bicarbonates and hydroxyls.
+This parameter acts as a buffer that stabilizes the pH, avoiding sudden fluctuations that could affect the quality of the water and the effectiveness of the chemicals used in its treatment.

 What is the difference between pH and alkalinity?

-Often, alkalinity and pH are confused, but they are different concepts:
+Alkalinity and pH are often confused, but they are different concepts:

-• pH: It measures the acidity or basicity of the water on a scale of 0 to 14.
+• pH- Measures the acidity or basicity of water on a scale of 0 to 14.

-Well -balanced alkalinity helps maintain a stable pH, preventing it from becoming too acidic or basic.
-To control these parameters, it is essential to perform regular tests with equipment Water measurement and analysis
+A well-balanced alkalinity helps maintain a stable pH, preventing it from becoming too acidic or basic.
+To control these parameters, it is essential to carry out regular tests with testing equipment. water measurement and analysis

 What happens if the alkalinity of the pool is low?

-When alkalinity is below the recommended levels, the pH becomes unstable and can easily fluctuate.
+When alkalinity is below recommended levels, the pH becomes unstable and can fluctuate easily.
 This can cause:

-• Corrosive water that damages the surfaces of the pool and the equipment.
+• Corrosive water that damages pool surfaces and equipment.

-• Irritation in the eyes and skin of the bathers.
+• Irritation to the eyes and skin of bathers.

-• Lower effectiveness of disinfectant products, such as chlorine
+• Less effectiveness of disinfectant products, such as chlorine

 To avoid these problems, it is important to regularly monitor alkalinity levels and make adjustments when necessary.